 “Yes I did,” she replied.
 “You explained the Bible so I saw how it fit.
 This doesn't always happen at church.”

 I can preach at them.
 Sure.
 I can even turn up the volume.
-I can even give a good expository sermon (I do this for the most part when I speak elsewhere).
+I can even give a good, orderly, two or three point, written out, expository sermon (I do this for the most part when I speak elsewhere).
 I am far from a great preacher, for sure.
 But I have two goals in my style of teaching a text (call it “preaching a sermon” if you are more conformable with that):

-- I want them to hear the Word in such a way that it is alive, sharp where it needs to be cutting and soothing where it needs to smooth; to hear that the text is for who they are, where they live, and how they can be as individuals more like Christ and, to remind them as a church, how they, together as church, are growth into the fulness of Christ (again, as a church).
+- I want them to hear the Word in such a way that it is alive, sharp where it needs to be cutting and soothing where it needs to smooth; to hear that the text is for who they are, where they live, and how they can be as individuals, more like Christ and, to remind them as a church, how they, together as church, are to grow into the fulness of Christ (again, as a church).

 Will they get it (grasp it, fully understand it) every Sunday.
 Probably not.
 But over time.
 They will.
 I am confident of that.
 I already see that happening.
 And, they tell me so.